 I became interested in showing dogs while I had my black Standard, Juno, and attended many Companion shows with her.
 We won many trophies and rosettes and even a Best in Show at Stourbridge show for which she won a large cup.
 My love of showing continued with Jade and I started to show her at Kennel Club shows, at one of which she qualified for Crufts.
 She attended Crufts in 2005 and won a Very Highly Commended.
 During this time, Jade had been attending agility classes and it was obvious that she preferred agility, so I gave up showing her to concentrate on agility.

 After being involved in agility for a few years, I purchased a set of equipment and helped set up agility classes.
 Most weekends are spent at agility shows and in November 2007 I passed my exams to become an agility judge.
 I judged at nine agility shows in 2010 and have more planned for 2011, so it's been a busy season.
-I have now passed on the agility training side of the business and intend to concentrate more on competing and judging.
+I have now passed on the agility training side of the business to Richard Barker and intend to concentrate more on competing and judging.

 I have tried during my 46 years at Linella to do my best to accommodate all sizes and breeds of dogs including cross-breeds.
 I have gained tremendous experience in handling dogs during this time and have gained a reputation for being able to handle all dogs regardless of their temperament.
 My aim has been and will continue to be to make the time your pet spends at Linella as happy and stress-free as possible, and for you the owner to receive a service that you will be pleased with.